gustavoromerobenitez/artifact-registry-helm-chart-synchronizer/README.md

 ## Helm Chart

-The Helm Chart contained in this repository creates as many Kubernetes CronJobs as Node Pool scaling schedules are defined in the VALUES file.
+The Helm Chart contained in this repository creates a Kubernetes CronJob that runs the helm-chart-synchronizer on a schedule.

 ### Rendering the templates